As a business owner, you may have one or more company cars.

 As with many purchases made by small businesses, the key in buying a vehicle service contract is to do your homework before you purchase a vehicle service contract.

-The questions above are a great primer on vehicle service contracts.
 Remember, this can be a great investment for a business that has company cars or company trucks, but you absolutely need to do your homework before you choose a provider to work with.